BloomTech-Labs/forest-fire-watch-fe/README.md

 ```
 REACT_APP_VAPID_PUBLIC - for push notifications
 REACT_APP_MAPBOX_TOKEN - provided by Mapbox
-REACT_APP_ENV - set to the url of your deployed Heroku backend for staging/production.
+REACT_APP_ENV - set to the url of your deployed Heroku backend for staging/production, default to "http://localhost:5000/api/" for local development
 ```

 # Testing